Products

 QFD enables cross-functional teams to collaborate and find a balance between customer needs and technical requirements.
 This is crucial in streamlining the way manufacturers and production facilities decide what kind of features or characteristics they should include in their products and services that customers will buy and value.

 The comprehensive process of QFD is divided into 4 major phases: Product Planning, Product Development, Process Planning, and Production Planning.
 Each matrix or visual representation used under each of the 4 phases is related to the previous one.
-Let’s look into what happens under each stage.
+Let’s look into how to implement QFD into your business process and what happens at each stage.

 In this stage, the House of Quality matrix is used to translate customer needs into design requirements.
 The Voice of the Customer (VOC) is gathered through conducting Focus Group Discussions (FGDs), interviews, and other similar methods using Voice of the Customer templates.
 Then, feedback and insights from such customer requirements are lined up for design and product features considerations.